 - Investment Turns: throughput divided by investment

-Management decisions are guided by how well they can achieve improvements that increase throughput, reduce investment and reduce operating expenses.
-However, increasing throughput is the most important of the three, as the theory of constraints is less interested in cutting costs than on building sales.
+Constraint management decisions are guided by how well they can achieve improvements that increase throughput rate, reduce investment and reduce operating expenses.
+However, increasing throughput rate is the most important of the three, as the theory of constraints prioritizes increasing throughput rate through sales over cutting investment and operating expenses.

 How the Theory of Constraints Works with Lean Manufacturing

-While the theory of constraints is about identifying and removing constraints that limit project throughput with the primary goal of increasing manufacturing capacity, lean manufacturing is more concerned with removing waste from the process and reducing costs.
+While the theory of constraints is about identifying and removing constraints that limit project throughput with the primary goal of increasing throughput rate and manufacturing capacity, lean manufacturing is more concerned with removing waste from the process and reducing costs.

 Focus on What’s Important